fieldtrip/website/example/source/sourcemodel_aligned2mni_atlas.md

 The procedure is as follows.
 First, a template grid is computed on the basis of the standard head model located in the FieldTrip template directory.
 Subsequently, a brain atlas is loaded using **[ft_read_atlas](/reference/fileio/ft_read_atlas)**.
 On the basis on the brain atlas and the template grid it is possible to create a binary mask of all locations in the template grid that match atlas locations using **[ft_volumelookup](/reference/ft_volumelookup)**.
 Finally the mask is used to determine which location shall be defined as 'inside' the head model.

+    % determine where FieldTrip is installed
+    [ftver, ftpath] = ft_version;

-    % first you read the MEG single shell headmodel for the MNI template brain [ftver, ftpath] = ft_version;
-    load(fullfile(ftpath, 'template/headmodel/standard_singleshell.mat'), 'vol');
+    % read the MEG single shell headmodel for the MNI template brain load(fullfile(ftpath, 'template/headmodel/standard_singleshell.mat'), 'vol');
     vol = ft_convert_units(vol, 'cm');